 George’s CV included (among much else) the first prose comedy in English, the first instructional manual for aspiring English poets, first-person disaster journalism, and the theft of intellectual property before the term was ever defined.
 He lived ahead of his time, and he died the same way.
 Eleven months after Antwerp he succumbed to an illness, barely forty (probably).
 His unwritten contributions to English literature can only be imagined.
 I mourned deeply for him for the rest of my life.

-From Dover, Tom and I returned to London, where I restored myself with a good bath, sound sleep, and some new apparel that proclaimed the man.
-At mid-month I travelled with my father-in-law to meet the royal progress in the West Country.
+From Dover, Tom and I returned to London, where I restored myself with hot baths, good suppers, and sound sleep.
+I arranged for new apparel that proclaimed the man, then at mid-month I travelled with my querulous father-in-law to meet the royal progress in the West Country.

 I beseech you to impart such parts of this my scribbling with my Lords of the Council with whom you shall perceive Her Majesty will have to deal in this case, that not only they will favourably reprehend him for his fault, but frankly and liberally comfort him for his amends made both in his behaviour beyond seas and in his returning as he hath done, and beside this that they will be suitors to her Majesty for him, as noble men for a noble man, and so bind him in honour to be indebted with goodwill to them hereafter, as indeed I know some of them hath given him good occasion, though he hath been otherwise seduced by such as regarded nothing his honour nor well doing, whereof I perceive he now acknowledgeth some experience to his charge, and I trust will be more wary of such sycophants and parasites.

 He was even more painful to hear than to read.